 Changing your career following redundancy

 Redundancy can mean new opportunities, including the chance to retrain for a new career.
-In this guide, you’ll find out where to get financial support and advice as well as your options when it comes to retraining.
-You might just find that losing your job opens the door to a whole new career.
+In this guide, you’ll find out where to get financial support and advice as well as your options for retraining.
+You might find that losing your job opens the door to a new career.

 Getting advice on careers, retraining and funding